All Episodes

 He called tech support.

-He called every number that you can find for Apple, and everywhere he called, the people didn't know what he was talking about, assumed he was a cook and hung up on him, or thanked him and sent him away.
+And everywhere he called, the people didn't know what he was talking about, assumed he was a cook and hung up on him or thanked him and sent him away because none of the people he talked to had any idea Apple was field testing a new phone.

-I said nobody knows how to get hold of the upper level people at Apple.
+I said, nobody knows how to get hold of the upper level people at Apple.

-I wouldn't know how to get hold of the executive suite at Apple if uh if the life of this show depended on it.
+I mean, not even I, El Rushbo, one of the most powerful, influential members of the media, I wouldn't know how to get hold of the executive suite at Apple if the life of this show depended on it.

 I think I got it.

-Uh one of your phones.
+One of your phones.

 Oh, yeah, sir, why don't you just meet us here at our campus and bring it back?

-Yeah, the guess is gonna happen.
+Yeah, the thing's going to happen.

-Sent me the phone.
+Well, sent me the phone.

 Yeah, well, it's too late now.

-Uh now, Carl Levin, Carl Levin runs a government oversight committee where he has the ability to issue subpoenas without the vote of the committee itself.
+Now, Carl Levin, Carl Levin runs a government oversight committee where he has the ability to issue subpoenas without the vote of the committee itself.

 That is very unusual on Capitol Hill.